Montagu Porch: Early life

 Porch was born on 15 March 1877 in Glastonbury, Somerset, the younger son of Reginald Porch (1838-1886) LL.M., of the Bengal Civil Service, and grandson of Thomas Porch Porch, JP, of Edgarley, just outside Glastonbury.
 His mother was Ann Rebecca (1847-1932), a daughter of James Austin, JP, of The Abbey, Glastonbury.
 On 8 June 1886, his father died at Puri in British India, leaving an estate valued at £5,212.

 Porch was educated at Magdalen College, Oxford, and while there in 1900 he joined the Imperial Yeomanry which was a Cavalry regiment of the British Army, seeing active service as a trooper in the South African War.
 Returning to Oxford after the war, he graduated BA in 1902 and MA in 1904.

 Career

-In 1906, he gained a place as an officer of the Colonial Service and served in it until 1919, with most of his time spent in Africa.
+In 1906, he gained a place as an officer of the Colonial Service in Nigeria (was Assistant Resident in Zaria in 1910) and served in it until 1919, with most of his time spent in Africa.
 After his marriage in 1918, Porch resigned from the colonial service.

 After his wife's death in 1921, Porch returned to West Africa, where he had some successful investments.